 When it comes to dog bite and dog attack lawsuits, pet owners are only “negligent” if they were aware their dog had “unmistakably vicious tendencies” but didn’t do enough to control the animal.
 This kind of negligence can take different forms in different situations.
 A court will generally assume a dog owner is negligent if they broke Pennsylvania law by not restraining their dog on a leash or otherwise keeping it inside a properly fenced yard or enclosure.

 The fact that a dog has bitten someone in the past doesn’t necessarily mean they’re “vicious.”
 On the flip side, a dog doesn’t have to bite someone to be classified as “vicious.”
 Further, a dog owner may not be liable for injuries their dog causes after escaping from an adequately fenced yard, or injuries they cause to any person trespassing on the owner’s property.
 The Quakertown lawyers at Ostroff Godshall Injury and Accident Lawyers can further explain these rules and how they may impact your dog bite case.

 Get Help from a Quakertown Dog Bite Attorney

 Dog attacks are frightening experiences, even if you walk away without serious injuries.
 If you were severely hurt because someone else’s dog attacked you, enforcing your legal right to file a lawsuit can be crucial in holding the negligent owner accountable and getting the resources you need.

 Let a Quakertown dog bite lawyer fight to protect your best interests and get the compensation you deserve.
-Call Ostroff Injury Law today and learn how we can work tirelessly for you.
+Call Ostroff Godshall Injury and Accident Lawyers today and learn how we can work tirelessly for you.